Arrival Times First Time Students:

 2. Select the class(es) you want from the list.
 You will always choose either B1 Adult or B2 kids. if you are self taught, we will assess your skills prior to class starting (key: arrive 30 minutes before class @ 10:30am for Saturdays or Sunday

-Locations: We are pleased to be located at St. Edwards Park on Saturdays and Bridle Trail Shopping Center on Sundays.
+Locations: We are pleased to be located at Jewish Day School on Saturdays and at Bridle Trail Shopping Center on Sundays.
 Click here for the addresses to our locations.

 What to bring with you to the class:

-1. Helmet: We request that you bring your own helmet for hygiene reasons (lice).
+1. Helmet: We request that you bring your own helmet for hygienic reasons (lice).
 A bike helmet is sufficient.
 We do have extra helmets as needed.

 2. Socks: Socks need to worn with skates or blisters will result.
 Socks should rise well above the ankle, like a hiking sock.
-Shortie socks will cause blisters.
+Shortie socks and/or cotton socks will cause blisters.

 Location of business office: Our business office is located in Seattle.
 We occasionally offer outdoor classes at a variety of locations in Seattle, Bellevue & Redmond.
 Please check the schedule for the location.